A Step to Decouple Optimization in 3DGS: Introduction

-Furthermore, previous study \citep{loshchilov2017decoupled} in DNNs points out the \textbf{gradient coupling} in Adam makes the regularization unstable.
-In current 3DGS, a variety of regularization losses \citep{yu2024gaussian} are introduced to improve reconstruction quality or mitigate redundancy\footnote{Redundancy is strictly defined as minimizing active primitives without sacrificing reconstruction quality.}.
-With limited regularization intensity controlled via adaptive gradients and decoupled from the photometric loss, a natural question arises as to \emph{whether existing regularization is appropriately effective.} In practice, the regularization loss is thought to be controlled through hyperparameters, yet it remains unclear whether they provide sufficient flexibility.
-Moreover, can further decoupling enable more precise control over regularization itself?
-In this work, we focus on opacity and scaling regularization, which are closely tied to reconstruction quality in the 3DGS-MCMC framework \citep{kheradmand20243d} and redundancy removal in the vanilla 3DGS framework \citep{papantonakis2024reducing}.
-Prior studies have shown that the densification stage often produces a large number of redundant primitives \citep{liu2024maskgaussian}, while the framework lacks a native mechanism to automatically remove them.
+Furthermore, a previous study~\citep{loshchilov2017decoupled} on DNN optimization points out that the \textbf{gradient coupling} in Adam makes the regularization unstable.
+In current 3DGS, a variety of regularization losses~\citep{yu2024gaussian} have been introduced to improve reconstruction quality or mitigate redundancy\footnote{Redundancy is strictly defined as minimizing active primitives without sacrificing reconstruction quality.}.
+Since regularization gradients are jointly preconditioned with photometric gradients by Adam, a natural question arises as to \emph{whether existing regularization losses are exerting their intended effects}.
+In practice, regularization losses are typically assumed to be controlled by hyperparameters, yet it remains unclear whether they provide sufficient flexibility.
+This further motivates the question of whether additional decoupling can enable more precise control over regularization.
+In this work, we focus on opacity and scaling regularization, which are closely tied to reconstruction quality in the 3DGS-MCMC framework~\citep{kheradmand20243d} and redundancy removal in the vanilla 3DGS framework~\citep{kerbl20233d}.
+Prior studies have shown that the densification stage often produces a large number of redundant primitives~\citep{liu2024maskgaussian}, while the framework lacks a native mechanism to automatically remove them.
 Even with opacity regularization, existing pipelines usually rely on additional pruning operations or direct modifications to the densification process.
-However, \emph{if regularization can be well recomposed, is it possible to achieve redundancy removal without resorting to such extra pruning operations?}
+However, \emph{if regularization can be properly decoupled and recomposed, is it possible to achieve redundancy removal without resorting to such extra pruning operations?}